 Wednesday, July 9, 2008

 Frozen fruit makes a great "ice cream" treat too!
-Use one part over ripe frozen banana (sliced) and one part frozen strawberries or raspberries, throw them in the blender with a splash of soy coffee creamer and liquefy on the highest setting until the fruit becomes creamy.
+Use one part over ripe frozen banana (pre-sliced) and one part frozen strawberries or raspberries, throw them in the blender with a splash of soy coffee creamer and liquefy on the highest setting until the fruit becomes creamy.
 You will probably need to scrape down the sides of the blender several times to get the fruit properly blended.
 Add more creamer as/if needed and a little liquid sweetener such as agave nectar if it's not sweet enough for you.

 I've been obsessed with cornbread and chili lately.
 Maybe it's because I find myself longing for Autumn and some nice cool weather.
 My favorite corbread recipe is the Grandma's Cornbread Made Vegan recipe from vegweb.com.
 I have adjusted the amounts of sugar and salt to my personal preference and I usually bake this as mini loaves instead of one big square cornbread.